-At this point we were so full, but we had to try the BEC – bacon, egg, American cheese, English muffin, hot mayo sauce and potatoes, and we couldn’t stop eating it.
+At this point we were so full, but we had to try the BEC – bacon, egg, American cheese, English muffin, chili lime crema and home fries, and we couldn’t stop eating it.

-Social Roost opened right around New Year’s 2021, and they launched their brunch in April.
-It’s definitely one of the best in St. Pete.
+Social Roost is one of our top three favorite brunches in St. Pete.
 Lori said, “Brunch today at Social Roost Kitchen and Bar was beyond phenomenal!
 I must say that they have the most inventive and incredible menu for brunch that I have ever seen.
 So much more to go back for.
 We didn’t get it this time but they have shakshuka…wow!
 We started with bubbles and three hours later we finished with bubbles.
 But in between you will see the most incredible food!”

 Sauvignon Wine Locker opens for brunch on Sundays at 10:30.
 They have some spectacular Italian and American dishes on the regular menu that can be ordered during brunch, and the brunch items will blow you away as well.
 Two of my favorites are the Biscuits & Sausage Gravy and the Oxtail Hash.